 When my German friend and I decided to sign up for Cumann Gaelach’s (the Irish language and culture club at our university) trip to Oireachtas na Samhna, we had no idea what we were getting ourselves into.
 What we did know was that we would be in the minority for not speaking Irish.
 I’ve been taking a beginner’s Irish class, progress has been slow.
 The language has proved extremely hard, especially in pronunciation and spelling!
 Nonetheless, I packed up my Irish book, my Eircom worker Halloween ensemble, and a raincoat for the trip down to Killarney, about a 4 hour bus ride from Galway.

 By the time we got on the bus, we knew exactly what we were getting into.
-Cans popped open and I learned that the reason most people carried so much luggage was to accomodate large portions of alcohol.
-The bus stopped twice for people to run into off license liquor stores to bolster the drinking stocks.
+Cans popped open and I learned that the reason most people carried so much luggage was to accommodate huge amounts of alcohol.
+The bus stopped twice for people to run into off license liquor stores to bolster the stocks.
 Welp.
-I at least had a bottle of Cork gin, which was a lot for me.
+I at least had a bottle of Cork gin.
 Everyone else wondered how I would survive on such a small portion of the “water of life”.

 When we arrived at the hostel, it was 7:30pm and most people were pretty smashed, or as they would say here, “on the pisser.”
 Craic continued as everyone got into costumes, drinks were mixed in giant liter bottles, cans were emptied and cruched on the floor.
 Then it was off to the festival.
 Through the night, we walked on the side of the highway for a mile to the Gleneagle Hotel where Oireachtas competitions had taken place for the past 3 days.
 The festival is an annual gathering of Irish speakers from across Ireland and includes massive competitions in sean nos singing, dancing, and traditional music from the country’s top performers.